 Our Homeschool Picks for Middle + High School and The Honest Truth No One Prepared Me For

 Our new Simple Studies Guide releases this week!
-But first, I wanted to share our Homeschool Picks for Middle + High School for the coming year (and something no one prepared me for that I haven't seen many people talking about) 👀
+But first, I wanted to share our Homeschool Picks for Middle + High School for the coming year (and something no one prepared me for I don’t see many people talking about) 👀

 As a mom who started homeschooling in 2014, I had no one around to guide me through those huge shifts.